Object-based high contrast travel time tomography: Introduction

-In many geophysical applications it is very common to have heterogeneous structures where the velocity contrast is high, e.g., a factor of two difference in velocity between different areas.
-Example of scenarios where this situation can be encountered arise in many applications: using seismic waves to find permeable fracture zones in ground-water flow characterization~\cite[]{national1996rock}, monitoring the water/oil saturation in vegetable oil bio-remediation projects~\cite[]{lane2004object}, etc. Different from the case where the velocity distribution only has small variations~\cite[]{wilson2001overview}, the travel path in high velocity contrast media not only bends severely but is almost dominated by these high velocity structures that form high transmissive channels.
-Because the straight line travel path approximation is not valid, the reconstruction of the velocity model becomes a nonlinear inverse problem.
-Note that conventional reconstruction methods are based on iterative linearized algorithms to approximate the travel path.
-Thus, given that in many practical situations we only have sparse measured travel time data, these methods suffer from problems due to low ray-coverage and severe path bending in the high contrast velocity medium.
-For a comprehensive review on this subject, we refer the reader to the overview by Berryman~\cite[]{berryman1991lecture}.
+Traveltime tomography aims to reconstruct a velocity model by using the measured first-arrival time between transmitters and receivers.
+This technique is widely used to characterize the physical properties of elastic media, where the heterogeneous structures lead to different travel velocity.
+The transmitted signal could be a seismic wave, an acoustic sound wave, and even a fluid pressure wave.
+For example, traveltime tomography is applied in applications such as seismic geophysical exploration~\cite{pratt1999seismic}, measuring temperature and flow (in air~\cite{wilson2001overview} or ocean~\cite{munk1979ocean}) and testing aquifer hydraulic properties \cite{yeh2000hydraulic}.
+However, different from many other tomographic reconstruction problems (e.g., X-Ray or Positron emission computed tomography), where the straight line trajectory assumption is commonly used, in the problems we consider here the travel path may bend severely when it encounters a high contrast velocity abnormality.
+In many geophysical applications, it is common to have heterogeneous structures that exhibit large differences in velocity between neighboring areas, where the scale of heterogeneous structures is much larger than the effective wavelength.
+This scenario can be found in different applications: using seismic waves to find permeable fracture zones in ground-water flow characterization~\cite{national1996rock}, monitoring the water/oil saturation in vegetable oil bio-remediation projects~\cite{lane2004object} and many others.
+Different from cases where there are only relatively small changes of velocity in the medium, in high contrast medium the travel path not only bends severely but is also dominated by these high velocity structures.
+Thus the straight ray path approximation is no longer a valid assumption, turning reconstruction of the velocity model into a nonlinear inverse problem.
+Bent ray reconstruction methods, based on iteratively finding the travel path and updating the velocity model, can be used in this context.
+However, in many practical situations the available measured traveltime data is very sparse, so that these methods perform poorly due to low ray-coverage and severe path bending near the boundary of high contrast structures.
+For a comprehensive review on this subject, we refer the reader to the overview by Berryman~\cite{berryman1991lecture} and to Rawlinson et. al. \cite{rawlinson2008seismic}.